Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/_index.md

 This is the **overview page** of the Naivigation project, or the "master project" if you will.

 It links to all the other games and explains the general idea.
-All games share the same core mechanic, but using a different vehicle that requires new fun ideas and gameplay.
+All games share the **same core**, but use a **different vehicle** that changes _everything_.
 You're playing within a minute and you'll never stop.

-This page also contains material to download that you can _reuse in all games_, which saves printing costs and effort.
-Most of this material is only for variants and expansions, except for the **Core Set**.
+This page therefore contains downloadable material to _reuse in all games_.
+Only the **Core Set** is required.

 In other words, want to try it?
 We recommend ...
 * Click "Download" and get yourself the Core Set.
 * Do the same for [Naivigation: Swerving Spaceships](/naivigation/visit/swerving-spaceships/), and read its short rulebook.
 * Print, cut, have fun!

-You can also [read the shared rules](rules), though they are repeated within the rulebook of each specific game.
-(On their own, they're not a full game!)

-You can also [generate your own material](#material) right on this website.
-(If the PDFs at the "Download" button don't suit your needs, or you're just curious!)

 {{% /section-centered %}}